The Village Voice, Pushing 50, Prepares to Be Sold to a Chain of Weeklies By RICHARD SIKLOSPublished: October 24, 2005

 I'm an astonishing person.

-― The Great Atomic Power Ballad (James Redd and the Blecchs), Saturday, 1 September 2018 21:28 (ten months ago) link
+― The Great Atomic Power Ballad (James Redd and the Blecchs), Saturday, 1 September 2018 21:28 (one year ago) link

 I listen to hours of music most days, often completely new-to-me, but still expect the ILX annual tracks poll to point me in new directions for songs, movements and artists more than anything else during the year. clemenza otm.